-ESSN is providing cash to the most vulnerable refugee families living in Turkey.
-Every month, each family member receives 120 Turkish Lira (approximately 17 euros), enabling them to decide for themselves how to cover essential needs like rent, transport, bills, food and medicine.
-The programme offers additional quarterly top-ups based on family size, with special payments to families with members who require specialised care.
+The ESSN is providing cash assistance to vulnerable refugee families living in Turkey.
+Every month, each family member receives 120 Turkish Lira (approximately 13 euros), enabling them to decide for themselves how to cover essential needs like rent, transport, bills, food and medicine.
+The programme offers additional quarterly top-ups based on family size, with special payments to families with members who require specialized care.

 The ESSN is the largest humanitarian programme in the history of the EU and the largest programme ever implemented by the IFRC.